 - Don’t assume you have to accept the first offer.
-Negotiating in good faith is always acceptable.
+Even in a challenging job market, negotiating in good faith is always acceptable.
 Ask for what you want.

 Ready to get into the nitty-gritty?
-Following are more detailed tips on when and how to discuss salary in the hiring process.
+Following are more detailed tips on when and how to negotiate salary during an interview.

 1. You need timing and tact

-Mentioning salary in your cover letter or during the initial phone evaluation is an absolute no-no. Don’t bring it up during your first interview, either.
-Use these opportunities instead to show your suitability for the role and find out if the job is right for you, and to let the employer get to know you.
+Mentioning salary in your cover letter or during the initial phone evaluation is a no-no. Don’t bring it up during your first interview, either.
+Use these opportunities instead to show your suitability for the role and let the employer get to know you.

 By the second interview, it’s usually acceptable to ask about compensation, but tact is key.
 Express your interest in the job and the strengths you would bring to it before asking for the salary range.
 Make the employer feel confident you’re there for more than just the paycheck.
-If the employer brings up money first, provide a range that leaves room for negotiation.
-Showing that you're flexible is the key toward negotiating a compensation package that’s viable for your employer and reflects your ambitions.
+If they bring up money first, provide a range that leaves room for negotiation.
+Showing that you're flexible is the key toward negotiating a compensation package that’s acceptable to both you and the employer.
 Just be sure you fully understand the job requirements before answering questions about your preferred salary.